What is happening in Iran? Internet blackout and Israel blamed after mass protests

 Why have Iran protests started?

 The collapse of the rial has led to a widening economic crisis in Iran.
 Prices are up on meat, rice and other staples of the Iranian dinner table.
-The nation has been struggling with an annual inflation rate of some 40%.
+The nation has been struggling with an annual inflation rate of some 40 per cent.

-In December, Iran introduced a new pricing tier for its nationally subsidised gasoline, raising the price of some of the world's cheapest gas and further pressuring the population.
-Tehran may seek steeper price increases in the future, as the government now will review prices every three months.
-Meanwhile, food prizes are expected to spike after Iran's Central Bank in recent days ended a preferential, subsidised dollar-rial exchange rate for all products except medicine and wheat.
+In December, Iran introduced a new pricing tier for its nationally subsidised gasoline, raising the price of some of the world’s cheapest gas and further pressuring the population.
+Tehran may seek steeper price increases in the future, as the government will now review prices every three months.
+Meanwhile, food prices are expected to spike after Iran’s Central Bank ended a preferential, subsidised dollar-rial exchange rate for all products except medicine and wheat.

 The protests began in late December with merchants in Tehran before spreading.
 While initially focused on economic issues, the demonstrations soon saw protesters chanting anti-government statements as well.
-Anger has been simmering over the years, particularly after the 2022 death of 22-year-old Mahsa Amini in police custody that triggered nationwide demonstrations.
+Anger has been simmering over the years, particularly after the death of 22-year-old Mahsa Amini in police custody.

 What does it mean for Iran’s allies?